 Sterling type A, sometimes called spasmodic palatalize, is characterized by rapid repetitions and decreasing volume.
 In contrast, Sterling type B, sometimes called atonic palatalise, is characterized by repetitions at a constant rate with interspersed periods of silence.

 AB did not show a systematic increase (Sterling Type A) or a constant duration (Sterling Type B) and instead fell between the two.

-It has been theorized that Palilalia is produced in writing and in sign language.
+It has been theorized that Palilalia is produced in writing and sign language.
 A case study by Tyrone and Moll examined a 79-year-old right-hand deaf man named PSP who showed abnormalities in his signature.

 PSP had learned British Sign Language (LSB) by the age of seven and had developed left-sided weakness and dysphagia by age 77.
 PSP showed involuntary movements and repetitions in its signature.

-Causes of palilalia
+Causes of Palilalia

-The exact cause of palilalia is unknown.
+The exact cause of Palilalia is unknown.

 Such degradation can occur in the substantia nigra where decreased dopamine production results in a loss of function.

 It can also occur in various genetic disorders, including Fragile X syndrome, Prader-Willi syndrome, Asperger syndrome, autism, and logoclonia.